One of the keys to being a successful dog owner is determining which breed of dog matches your life and going along with it.

 Since this is not a fairly common crossbreed, it will test your mettle to locate that perfect Black and Tan Coonoodle puppy.

-A thorough scan through dog breeding websites in your area and various new puppy dop classified advertisements on a regular basis are very effective ways to productively spend your time in searching for the breed.
+A thorough scan through dog breeding websites in your area and various new puppy dop classified advertisements regularly are very effective ways to productively spend your time in searching for the breed.

 It is also a good idea to list online dog forums and get the word out that you are in the market for a puppy.